wizz117/Application-Security2-Wreck-Reaches-the-World-Wide-Web/README.md

 - Modified the Django settings to use os.environ["SECRET_KEY"].
 - Adjusted business logic for decrypted card comparison.
 - Full implementation explained in [`encryption_explanation.txt`](./encryption_explanation.txt).

+---
-#Assesment Quetion: Homework 2: When a Wreck Reaches the World Wide Web
+## Assesment Quetion: Homework 2: When a Wreck Reaches the World Wide Web

 ## Get Latest Updates
 Use the following commands to pull the latest updates.